-“Preapproval carries more weight because it means lenders have actually done more than a cursory review of your credit and your finances, but have instead reviewed your pay stubs, tax returns and bank statements,” says Greg McBride, Bankrate’s chief financial analyst.
+“Preapproval carries more weight because it means lenders have actually done more than a cursory review of your credit and your finances, but have instead reviewed your pay stubs, tax returns and bank statements,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “A preapproval means you’ve cleared the hurdles necessary to be approved for a mortgage up to a certain dollar amount.”

 What is a mortgage prequalification?

 Mortgage lenders also give borrowers the option to see if they are prequalified, which is only a general indication that you could be approved for a mortgage if you were to formally apply.
 A prequalification might be your first step in the homebuying process, and can be obtained with a phone call or brief online application.
 Learn more about the pros and cons of prequalification to see if this step makes sense for you.

 Both preapproval and prequalification are indications from a mortgage lender that you are eligible for a mortgage, but a preapproval is much more detailed — and more of a guarantee.